davibarreira/Vizagrams.jl/README.md

 pkg> add Vizagrams
 ```

+## Contributing
+Contributions and feedbacks are welcome.
+To contribute, please open an issue or pull request
+describing your proposed changes.
+For bug reports or problems, open an issue with details and steps to reproduce.

 ## Related Packages in the Julia Ecosystem

 * **Compose.jl** - A vector graphics library for Julia, that can be used for diagram drawing.
 Similar to Vizagrams, it is also inspired by the Haskell library Diagrams.